 Meditation then is said to work precisely because it is the key to understanding both who we really are and how we can be truly happy – goals that at heart most people are striving for in one form or another.

-A simple meditation
+A simple meditation exercise to try:

 Find a quiet place in your house where you will be undisturbed for the next ten minutes, remove your shoes and sit with your spine reasonably straight.
 Simply notice your breathing for a few minutes and when your mind is calmer breathe in tranquility, a feeling of serenity and calm and imagine all your restlessness and negative qualities leaving you.
 Don’t be disturbed by external sounds—these will always be there—just dive within.
 Cultivate an absolute stillness in your body, mind and breath.
 Let your mind be like a clear calm sky; if thoughts come don’t attach any significance to them.
 If you can empty your mind even for a short while you will feel more peaceful and meditative.
 With practice all your life can be your meditation.
 But you have to make a start!

 The Sri Chinmoy Centre sees its role primarily as offering an easily accessible introduction to meditation to anyone who has an interest, thereby serving the goal of a more harmonious society.
 While the pursuit of this ends means they come into contact with a considerable number of seekers of harmony and spirituality, the Centre is the first to admit that their particular approach to meditation is far from being the only one, and that their introductory courses are often the first step people take towards finding the particular path that they are best suited to.

 Rather than being in conflict or competition with other styles of meditation and approaches to achieving inner harmony, course-instructor Uddipan Brown sees them as all being complementary, and uses the analogy of a mountain having many different paths to the summit - each path a valid approach for the person who takes it.